Murray State Racers: Football rivalry

 The football rivalry with Western Kentucky began with a Hilltopper victory on October 24, 1931.
 In 1939, both institutions strengthened the rivalry by scheduling the match up as the final game of their regular seasons.
 This tradition continued, with only four interruptions, for the next 46 years.
-In 1948 both schools joined together to form the Ohio Valley Conference, where Murray won the first championship in football.
+In 1948 both schools joined to form the Ohio Valley Conference, where Murray won the first championship in football.
 The football rivalry was cemented as an annual trophy game in 1978 known as the Battle for the Red Belt.
 The annual meetings between the two teams ended in 2000, but the Battle for the Red Belt is still played on in intermittent basis.
 The last game was played in 2008 when a record crowd of 22,297 in Bowling Green watched the Hilltoppers beat the Racers 50-9 and maintain possession of the Red Belt.
-The Racers and Hilltoppers have met 67 times in football, with Western Kentucky leading the series 36-24-7.
+The Racers and Hilltoppers have met 67 times in football, with Western Kentucky leading the series 36–24–7.